StrangeRanger/bash-style-guide/content/aesthetics.md

     type: info

 - **Capitalization**: Begin each comment with a capital letter, except for code elements like variables or functions.
-- **Punctuation**: Conclude comments with a period to indicate completion.
+- **Punctuation**: Conclude comments with a period to indicate a complete thought.
 - **Spacing**: For inline comments, maintain two spaces between the code and the comment.
     - **Reason**: While single spaces are sufficient, two spaces provide a clearer visual separation between the code and the comment.

 ///

-/// details | Example
+/// admonition | Example
     type: example

 ```bash